rmh2805/dnd_utils/map/readme.md

 # DnD Utils Mapping Tool

-Currently, the primary tool in this module is `makeMap`.
-While I do intend to further incorporate spritesets into the mapping util, at the moment the only loaded sprites are the tiles used to build up the maps.
+Currently, the primary tools in this module are `makeMap` and `makeSprite`.
+These can be used together to create maps and to generate sprites to place within them (as decoration).

+In addition, I am currently working to develop a new `playMap` executable which will allow the placement of actors (primarily PCs and NPCs/enemies) onto those maps for use as a game aid.

 This program requires ncurses 5 (instructions to do this on ubuntu can be found [here](https://askubuntu.com/questions/270381/how-do-i-install-ncurses-header-files))